 Test and learn

-We are currently in the third phase of the transition, being the ‘test and learn’ phase.
+We have completed the third phase of the transition, being the ‘test and learn’ phase.
 This phase is about testing our thinking and assumptions with you and will include drafting and negotiation.
 In February we received feedback on the design phase outputs.
 We published a summary of this feedback along with our latest Customer Update (Wednesday 10 March), including a proposal to reconsider the transition scope.
-Our next step is to host an all RSP meeting in the week starting 22 March to discuss this proposal and how we proceed.
+Consultation: 27 April - 31 May 2021 - consultation on the draft mark-up of general terms.

 Jul 2021 onwards